-10 Lost Places in Berlin (and Nearby) You can Visit Legally
+11 Lost Places in Berlin (and Nearby) You can Visit Legally

-They’re mysterious, they’re sometimes more than a century old, and they’re abandoned: the lost places in Berlin.
-Throughout the years, I visited some of the most iconic lost places in Berlin and nearby, and in this blog post you’ll find a list of those abandoned places that you could (and sometimes still can) visit legally.
-Each of these places is linked to a more detailed blog post, where you’ll see how you can visit them - if they still exist.
+In this blog post, you’ll find a list of places that may be appealing for urban explorers.
+You could (and sometimes still can) visit all these places legally.
+Each of them is linked to a more detailed blog post, where you’ll learn how you can visit them - if they still exist.

 Table of Contents